DataArt/SmartSlides/README.md

 ```

-Presentation files can be provided by Dropbox (just create app page on [Dropbox] (https://www.dropbox.com/developers) and add key & secret string in AppDelegate), Mail app attachments sharing and 2 presentation files are already presented in the app by default)
+Presentation files can be provided by Dropbox (just create app page on [Dropbox] (https://www.dropbox.com/developers) and add key & secret string in AppDelegate), Mail app attachments and also 2 presentation files are already presented in the app by default

-## Frameworks & 3rd party components used
+## Frameworks & 3rd party components

 * MBProgressHUD
 * Dropbox SDK